szaster/Good-README-Generator/README.md

 ## Installation

-Clone the code on your machine and install dependencies with command npm install.
+Clone the code on your machine and install and import dependencies with npm install.
-Run the script with command node index.js in a terminal.
+Run the application with a command node index.js in a terminal.

 ## Credits